RemarkableAlly/alx-system_engineering-devops/0x00-shell_basics/README.md

-echo '4-listmorefiles' Display current directory contents, including hidden files (starting with .). echo '5-listfilesdigitonly' Display current directory content with the following Long format \n with user and group IDs displayed numerically echo '6-firstdirectory' A script that creates a directory in the tmp directory
+echo '4-listmorefiles' Display current directory contents, including hidden files (starting with .). echo '5-listfilesdigitonly' Display current directory content with the following Long format \n with user and group IDs displayed numerically echo '6-firstdirectory' A script that creates a directory in the tmp directory \n echo '7-movethatfile' move a file to a new directory